 Can metahumans be contained without wiping them all out?
 Can Arkham Asylum keep anyone from escaping?
 With all of the technology available in the Star Trek universe, why do Klingons still enslave people for labor?

-Here are some of the most intolerable sci-fi prisons ever imagined!
+Here are the most intolerable sci-fi prisons ever imagined!

 1. Salusa Secundas (Dune)